LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/docker/index.md

 ## Configuration

 The container for this image is configured using environment variables.
-Get the [sample environment file](https://cdn.lacunasoftware.com/amplia/docker/amplia.env) for a template to fill in the image's settings.
+Get the [**sample environment file**](https://cdn.lacunasoftware.com/amplia/docker/amplia.env) for a template to fill in the image's settings.

 To fill the `General__EncryptionKey` setting, generate a 256-bit key to encrypt sentitive data stored on the database:

 [!include[Generate key](../../../../../includes/amplia/docker/gen-encryption-key-stdout.md)]

-To fill the `General__RootPasswordHash`, choose a strong password for root access to the dashboard and hash it with the [command-line tool](../tool/index.md):
+To fill the `General__RootPasswordHash` setting, choose a strong password for root access to the dashboard and hash it with the [command-line tool](../tool/index.md):

 [!include[Generate key](../../../../../includes/amplia/docker/hash-root-pass-stdout.md)]